Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 Each morning Vulcan 7 will automatically update your contact list with new FSBOs, expired listings, for rent by owner, and preforeclosure leads.

-These will all automatically go into the system and can be organized via different folders.
+These will automatically go into the system and can be organized via different folders.

-The challenge at this point is that as time passes, more and more leads start to accumulate unless you do something with them.
+The challenge at this point is that as time passes, more leads accumulate unless you do something with them.

 One key thing here is to organize the leads in different folders, such as a “not contacted” folder.